microsoft/aml-acceleration-template/instructions/02-inferencing.md

     ```

 1. Test if the model works
-    * `POST` a sample request to your local endpoint using Postman, curl, etc.
+    * To test the model, `POST` a sample request to your local endpoint using a tool of you choice
-    * TODO: More guidance needed?
     * The model used in the template can be accessed using the following syntax:
     ```
     POST http://localhost:32000/score HTTP/1.1